-- 1. Each robot can only be controlled by one participant. - 2.
-'Toss a coin' is used to decide on the goals and the serve right.
-The Kick-off side is to kick-off the ball in the centre of the pool.
-The other three robots are to get prepared on the sides of their own penalty area.
-A goal directly from the first kick-off will not be scored. - 3.
-Ping Pong is used as the water polo ball.
-Each successful goal scores one point.
-After each successful score, the losing team will kick-off the ball at the centre of the pool. - 4.
-There are two halves in the match and each is of three minutes duration.
-The game will be conducted on a knockout basis. - 5.
-The team that scores higher points will win.
-Should there be a draw at the end of the game during the knockout stage, the first team scores the goal within an extra 3 minutes game time wins.
-Should there be no score or same score in the extra time, each team takes turn to send their robots to do the fix point shooting one at each time.
-The time of each successful shooting is recorded.
-After the two robots of each team have done the fix point shooting, the team that scores higher points will win.
-In case of draw, the team with the shorter total shooting time of the two shootings will win.
+- 1. Each robot is controlled by one participant only. - 2.
+'Toss a coin' is used to decide on the goal and the first possession of the game.
+Each time when a robot starts the game at the center of the pool, the other three robots are to get prepared on the sides of their own goal area.
+A throw into the opponent's goal directly from the first possession of the ball is not counted. - 3.
+A Ping Pong is used as the water polo ball.
+A goal scores 1 point if the ball completely passes into the opponent's goal.
+After a goal is scored, the opposite team restarts the game from the center of the pool. - 4.
+There are two halves in the match and each is of 3 minutes duration.
+The game is conducted on a knockout basis. - 5.
+The team that scores the most points at the end of the match wins.
+If it tied, the team that first scores a goal within the extra 3 minutes game time via 'sudden death' wins.
+If it still tied, each team sends 2 robots to take turn for the Penalty Throw one at a time and the time of each goal is recorded.
+The team with the most goals wins.
+In case of draw, the team with the shortest amount of goal scoring time wins.
 Second round will be conducted until a winner is identified. - 6.
-Fix Point Shooting: A ball is placed at the mid-court of the pool.
-Each team would be given one minute to shoot the ball without defensive robot.
-If unsuccessful, repeat shooting attempts are allowed.
-Robot cannot shoot or get the ball inside the penalty area. - 7.
-The robot should not hold the ball longer than 5 seconds; otherwise a penalty would be given.
-The opposite side will be given a penalty kick at where the game stops. - 8.
-The robot cannot shoot inside the opponent's penalty area.
-If the ball falls in the penalty area or outside the field area, the defensive robot would serve from the side of the penalty area. - 9.
-The robot has to shoot the ball with the throwing device directly into the goal to score.
-Score would not be counted if the ball is bumped in by the body nor if the ball is drifted into the goal by itself. - 10.
+Penalty Throw: A ball is placed at the 'mid-court' of the pool.
+Each robot is given one minute, with no limit on the number of attempts, to shoot the ball into the open goal (i.e. without a defending robot) until a goal is scored and its time recorded.
+Robot cannot enter the goal area to get or shoot the ball. - 7.
+The robot must throw the ball (the ball enters inside the robot) within 5 seconds once the ball is in its possession; otherwise it is a foul and the opposite team is awarded a free throw at where it is. - 8.
+Robot cannot enter the opponent's goal area to shoot.
+If the ball falls inside the goal area or outside the field area, a robot from the defense team takes a 'goal throw' on the side of the goal area. - 9.
+A goal is counted if the robot shoots the ball with its throwing device directly into the goal.
+It is not a goal if the ball is bumped in by the robot's body or if the ball is drifted into the goal by itself (it is a goal if the ball hits a defending robot and bounces into the goal). - 10.
 There are no foul balls.
-A central struggle ball will be served if both sides struggling for the ball for over ten seconds at the edge of the field.
-A robot from each team is to move from the penalty area to the centre of the field to scramble for the ball while other team members have to wait at the side of the penalty area and could only move until either robot touches the ball. - 11.
-A penalty kick is awarded to the opposing team if the robot causes the opponent to fall not during the course of dribbling or trying to gain possession of the ball.
-Timer will pause at the collision incident until the fallen robot is ready to restart.
+A scrambling for the ball at the center of the pool will be taken if two teams scramble for the ball on the side of the pool causing the match ceases for over ten seconds.
+A robot from each team is to move from the top of its own goal area to the center of the field to scramble for the ball.
+All other team members have to wait on the side of the goal area and may only move until a scrambling robot touches the ball. - 11.
+A penalty shot is awarded to the opposite team if the robot causes the opponent to fall not during the course of dribbling or trying to gain possession of the ball.
+Timer will pause at the collision incident until the fallen robot is properly positioned.